-Quaternary Reference Collections in Cambridge
+Quaternary reference collections in Cambridge

 The correct identification of fossil material forms the basis for any palaeoecological work.
 As everyone engaged in such research appreciates, this can only be done satisfactorily with the aid of extensive reference collections.
-In Cambridge we are particularly fortunate in having a number of such collections scattered amongst various departments.
-Here we list some of the more important ones, giving brief details of their contents and quality, the names of the people responsible for each collection and the terms of access to them.

 Sedgwick Museum, Department of Earth Sciences